matt-h/rdio-enhancer/README.md

 		* Sort by Artist, Album, or Track Name
 	* Remove duplicates from Playlists
 	* Move song to top of the playlist
+* Save current queue or station as a playlist
+	* Still experimental - Works most of the time.
+Reload the page if having issues.
+Please report any issues you find and I will try and fix them.

 To Do
 ================
 * Remove Sort Playlist option on Playlist the user does not have permission to sort.
 	* Right now it tries to run but notifies of no permission
 * Reload Playlist after it is sorted
 * Import Spotify playlists
-* Save current queue as a playlist

 Changelog
 ================
+v 1.4

+* New features
+	* Save current queue or station as a playlist

 v 1.3

 * New features